-We have accounted for the Powerblanket Acquisition utilizing acquisition accounting.
-We used Level 2 and 3 inputs to allocate the purchase price to the major categories of assets and liabilities shown below.
-For valuing the customer relationships intangible asset, we used a common income-based approach called the multi-period excess earnings method; for the trademarks and developed technology intangible assets, we used a relief-from-royalty method; and for the contract-based intangible asset, we used the with and without method.
-The carrying values of the assets and liabilities shown below approximated their respective fair values at the time of closing.
+We have accounted for the Vapor Power Acquisition using acquisition accounting.
+We used primarily Level 2 and 3 inputs to allocate the purchase price to the major categories of assets and liabilities shown below.
+For valuing the customer-related intangible assets, we used a common income-based approach called the multi-period excess earnings method; for the marketing-related and developed technology intangible assets, we used a relief-from-royalty method.
+The carrying values of inventories and property, plant, and equipment, and leases were adjusted to fair value, while the carrying value of any other assets and liabilities acquired approximated the respective fair value at time of closing.